YuAkahori/WorldGovernmentGame/README.md

 	1-5.
 Family and land registry<br>
 	1-6.
 Leaders<br>
 2. World Government services to the world's people<br>
-	2-1 Education via the internet
+	2-1.
+Education via the internet<br>
-	2-2 Entertainment via the internet
+	2-2.
+Entertainment via the internet<br>
-	2-3 Storage Personal Information
+	2-3.
+Storage Personal Information<br>
 3. World Government services to virtual countries<br>
-	3-1 Management of family and land registers around the world
+	3-1.
+Management of family and land registers around the world

 [Link to the GAME (under development,Japanese edition)](http://153.127.39.194/a1/post_index.php)